Introduction to AbaPerls

 2. Running AbaPerls on your machine, so that you can setup AbaPerls to run on your machine.

-3. The command descriptions for SSGREP and SSREPLACE.
+3. The command descriptions for SSGREP, SSREPLACE and VCDBLOAD.

-4. SourceSafe concepts, the section on SS-paths only.
+4. Version-control concepts, the section on VC-paths only.

 The Plain-Developer Track

-This track is for SQL developers who write stored procedures and such, but themselves do not build or update databases.
-They will in many cases use only ABASQL Occasionally they may use SSGREP, SSREPLACE, INSFILGEN and RUNSPS.
+This track is for SQL developers who write stored procedures and such, but do not build or update databases.
+They will in many cases use only ABASQL.
+Occasionally they may use SSGREP, SSREPLACE, INSFILGEN and RUNSPS.

 The recommended documents for this track are: